o11y-weekly/o11y-weekly.github.io/2023-11-16_Meet_Vector/README.md

 `.message` is the raw message which can be parsed.

 1/ parse message as key value and put the object at root level (dot) `.`.
-The parse_key_value returns a result which can be the object or an error. the bang `!` operator is used to fail on error.
+The parse_key_value returns a result which can be the object or an error.
+The bang `!` operator is used to fail on error.

 2/ Add a field `timestamp` by parsing and fail if there is an error